Wainikainen/wtwr-app/README.md

 # WTWR
-"Developed a full-stack wardrobe management application that provides personalized outfit suggestions based on real-time weather data.
+Developed a full-stack wardrobe management application that provides personalized outfit suggestions based on real-time weather data.
 Each clothing item is dynamically categorized by temperature, with a Celsius/Fahrenheit toggle.
 Implemented secure user authentication and data validation using bcrypt, along with login and logout modals.
-The backend is powered by MongoDB with schema validation and middleware, and the app is deployed on a Google Cloud VM for scalable access."
+The backend is powered by MongoDB with schema validation and middleware, and the app is deployed on a Google Cloud VM for scalable access.

 ## Features
 - User sign-up, sign-in, and sign-out